The rolling plains of Picardy.

 And this is Albert War Memorial, snapped out of the car window as we leave the town.

-From Albert we shall continue our journey north east, towards the killing fields of La Boisselle.
+From Albert our journey heads north east, along the road to Bapaume, towards the killing fields of La Boisselle.